marlon56115/laravel-docker/README.md

 ## About ##

-Docker setup to run a laravel app
+Docker setup to run a laravel app.
+Image build with php:8.1-apache-bullseye, you can change in the docker/Dockerfile the php version if you need another version.

 ##  Containers ##